Generalized Glauber dynamics for inference in biology: Materials and Methods

 \subsection{Inference of dynamical parameters}

 The inference of the dynamical parameters is performed with two methods.
-The first is an Expectation-Maximization algorithm developed in details in SI, and implemented with customized MATLAB code.
-Alternatively, heuristic optimizations use patternsearch in MATLAB to find the optimum.
+The first is an Expectation-Maximization algorithm (EM) developed in details in SI, and implemented with customized MATLAB code. {\RV{In the single Ising spin example, we chose the stopping criterion such that the absolute change in all three parameters ($\mu, a, \sigma_\varepsilon^2$) must be less than a threshold value of 0.01 over the last 100 iterations of the EM algorithm.}}

+Alternatively, heuristic optimizations use {\RV{two consecutive grid searches followed by a Nelder-Mead algorithm provided by the built-in MATLAB function}} {\tt patternsearch} to find the optimum.